SJ23 Tech Tip B17, (Updated 2024-05-13) Bob Schimmel

 NOTE 2: - Each thru-hull fitting is installed in a depression so the top of the fitting fits flush with the hull or the cockpit sole.
 This is a clever design that extends the full 1/4" thickness of the fibreglass right under the lip of the fitting, creating the strongest possible installation with minimal cost.
 The lock nut tightens against a full ring of fibreglass.
 The flush fitting also means the cockpit can drain drip dry and the water on the outside flows by smoothly.

 CONSTRUCTION (2008) - The cockpit drain plumbing shown at right belongs to a Mark II SJ23.
 The factory used the same 1.5" Delrin thru-hull fittings throughout the entire production of the San Juan 23, 24, 7.7 & 28 hulls.
 Likely other models as well.
-The transom of this Mk II is reinforced with an angled half round of fibreglass and a short horizontal length of imbedded filler across the bottom to support the lower gudgeon.
+The transom of this Mk II is reinforced with two angled half rounds of fibreglass (port one is showing) and across the bottom with a length of imbedded filler to support the lower gudgeon.
 Together they restrict where the transom drain fitting can be installed.
-It would have been better to install a 3" wide horizontal filler to support the gudgeon.
-Then the thru-hull nut would have been supported for the full 3600.
+I think it would have been better to install a 3" wide filler across the bottom so the thru-hull nut would have been supported all around.
+But that's me.

 What follows are the issues and requirements of each component of the cockpit drainage system, going from top to bottom.
 After all, "s__t" flows downhill!
-Also read the maintenance section at the bottom.
-There are some good points to note there.
+Also read the Safety Notes section at the bottom as there are some good points regarding freezing.

 NOTE: It should be OK to reseal these bolts with the boat afloat in calm water, provided the rudder is off during the cure stage.
 If the waves start lapping against the fitting during the cure that is OK, as Sikaflex or butyl rubber actually cures a bit quicker with water splashed on it.
 You're call.

-TRANSOM THRU-HULL FITTINGS - If you are careful in your measurements, you can position the height of the transom thru-hull fittings so the hoses slope down slightly with the boat floating level.
-This lets them drip dry for winter storage, preventing ice damage, and prevent new "life forms" from taking hold inside.
-This is easier said than done.
+TRANSOM THRU-HULL FITTINGS - If you are careful in your measurements, you can position the height of the transom thru-hull fittings so the hoses slope down slightly (same slope as cockpit sole) with the boat floating level.
+This lets them drip dry for winter storage, preventing ice damage, and prevent a new "life form" from taking hold inside.
+This is easier said than done but very necessary.

-- To mark the vertical position of the transom fitting, I extended the bottom of the cockpit elbow to the transom with an automotive magnetic pickup tool stretched to the inside of the transom.
-Then I used a compass outside the transom to point to the magnet.
-The spot was marked on the outside with a pencil.
+HOSE SLOPE - To mark the vertical position of the transom fitting, extend the bottom of the cockpit elbow to the transom with a long straight stick.
+Mark the spot on the inside of the transom.
+Place the magnet of an automotive magnetic pickup tool against that mark on the transom.
+Then use a magnetic compass outside the transom to point to the magnet.
+Mark the spot on the outside of the transom.
 This is the bottom edge of the hole to be drilled through the transom.
-This location on the inside of the transom had sufficient clearance up from the bottom to tighten the seat of the fitting nut against.
-I wanted the nut to be seated evenly all around.
+This location on the inside of Panache's transom had sufficient clearance from the bottom and all around to tighten the fitting nut against a seat.
+I wanted the nut to be seated uniformly all around.

-- To mark the horizontal position, I sat in the cockpit and looked down over the transom.
-The transom fittings should fit about 3/4" inside the cockpit fittings.
+HORIZONTAL POSITION - While the marks previously placed on the outside of the transom basically determin the location of the fittings, to accurately mark the horizontal position, I sat in the cockpit and looked down over the transom.
+The thru-hull fittings should sit about 3/4" inside the cockpit fittings.
 The factory installed the fittings just above the turn of the transom.
 Using the inside of the fitting nut as a guide, draw two circles on the transom equidistant from the center.
-The edges of Panache's holes are 4.5" from the center (use the bottom gudgeon as a reference) and 2" up from the turn of the transom.
+The edges of Panache's drain holes are 4.5" from the center (use the bottom gudgeon as a reference) and 2" up from the turn of the transom.

-- After the two holes were drawn on the transom, I triple checked all measurements BEFORE drilling, confirming they are horizontal and symmetrical on the transom so the installation looks good.
-I also made measurements to the toe rails to confirm symmetry as a hull resting at an angle can create a deceiving optical illusion.
+- After the two holes are drawn on the transom, triple checked all measurements BEFORE drilling, confirming they are horizontal and symmetrical on the transom so the installation looks good.
+It's also a good idea to make measurements to the toe rails to confirm symmetry as a hull resting at an angle can create a deceiving optical illusion.

-- Here is a trick you can use is to accurately drill a pilot hole on the inside.
+- Here is a trick you can use is to accurately position and drill a pilot hole on the inside.
 At the center of each circle (outside) drill out the gel coat, stopping at the fibreglass.
 Then shine a bright light at it.
 I had the sun shining against the transom and both pilot holes were easy to see in the darkness under the cockpit.
 This confirmed the position of the fittings and that the nuts would tighten against a flat surface.
-I was finally satisfied that the circles were marked correctly so drilled the holes using a hole saw.
-I drilled from the outside to create a clean cut through the gel coat, making sure the drill bit sunk in far enough so it couldn't walk across the transom when the edge of the hole saw touched the transom.
+I was finally satisfied that the circles were marked correctly so drilled the holes horizontally using a hole saw.
+Drilling from the outside creates a clean cut through the gel coat.
+Make sure the drill bit goes through the fibreglass so it can't walk across the transom when the edge of the hole saw touched the sloped transom.
 This procedure is required if you want a perfectly aligned hole.
-My fittings required a 1 7/8" hole.
+My thru-hull fittings required a 1 7/8" hole.

 - If your fittings are aged, consider these metal ones from WEST Marine.
 Had they been available I would have installed them.

 You can install your transom fittings two ways, each with its own advantage.
-The flush installation is quite simple to install and mechanically solid.
-The horizontal or angled installation is more complicated to install but offers better strain relief and drainage for the hoses.
-Installing horizontally, which is what I did, allows the hoses to drip dry to prevent ice damage for winter storage.
+The flush installation is quite simple to install and mechanically solid but goes uphill and can trap water.
+The horizontal installation is more complicated to install but offers good strain relief and dry hoses.
+Installing horizontally, which is what I did on Panache, allows the hoses to drip dry to prevent ice damage for winter storage.
 Keep in mind that the hoses will always retain some water.
 It's just an issue of how much.
 If the water fills a hose to below halfway, ice will pop loose harmlessly.
-Filled beyond halfway, the ice will likely split the hose.
+Filled beyond halfway, the ice could split the hose or elbow adapter.

 WEDGE ALIGNMENT - On the mock up plywood "transom" you can see both sides to achieve perfect alignment.
 Not so on the boat transom!
 To make a bullet proof alignment on the boat, glue the outside wedge on the fitting flange and let cure.
 This way you have only two wet seals to deal with during final assembly instead of three.
 Draw a longitudinal line (felt pen) along the top of the fitting from the end of the barbs, across the thread stopping at the inside of the wedge.
 Draw a similar line along the top and ends of the inside wedge.
 With these two lines you can align the inside wedge to the fitting, ensuring perfect alignment and a water tight, stress free connection on the transom.